jackaaburk/csc208/Notes/ch1/s3/ch1s3_notes.md

 - Truth Table

 > A method to deduce relationships between logical statements.
-Ex. $P \rightarrow Q$ is the same as $\neg P \or Q$, and this can be found using truth tables.
+Ex. $P \rightarrow Q$ is the same as $\neg P \lor Q$, and this can be found using truth tables.

 - Tautology